coredao-org/CoreDAO-Docs/docs/Node/validator/setting-up-validator.md

 ```bash
 make geth
 ```
 This will download and install the necessary dependencies and build the `geth` binary.
+The `geth` binary will be located at `./build/bin/geth`.

 ### Setting up the Node

 There are 2 approaches to setup a validator node from scratch on the Core blockchain:

 * **By Snapshot (Recommend):** download the [latest Core blockchain snapshot](https://github.com/coredao-org/core-snapshots) and sync the node based on it.
-* **From Genesis (Not Recommend):** sync the whole Core blockchain data from the[ genesis block](https://github.com/coredao-org/core-chain/releases/latest).
+* **From Genesis (Not Recommend):** sync the whole Core blockchain data from the [genesis block](https://github.com/coredao-org/core-chain/releases/latest).

 :::tip
 Syncing from the genesis block can take a significant amount of time.
 It is recommended to set up a Core node using the latest snapshot to speed up the process.
 :::

-#### Using the Snapshot (Recommended)
+#### Steps to Running Validator Node

 1. **Download the Latest Pre-Build Binaries:** Download the latest node binaries from the official [Core Releases Repository](https://github.com/coredao-org/core-chain/releases/latest).

 2. **Genesis and Configuration Files:** The pre-build binaries contains `genesis.json` and `config.toml` for the respective network you want to run the validator node.
 Ensure these files are correctly placed in your node’s configuration directory before proceeding with further setup.

-3. **Initialize Genesis Block:** Write the genesis state locally by executing the following command from your project directory.
+3. **Initialize Genesis:** Write the genesis state locally by executing the following command from your project directory.
 Ensure that the relative path to the `genesis.json` file is correct.
 In this case, `genesis.json` means that the `genesis.json` file is located in the same directory, which should be in the root directory of your node.

 ```bash
 geth --datadir node init genesis.json